axel-sirota/terraform-fundamentals-azure/Installation Instructions.md

 You should get as output your subscription information (or all your subscriptions if many).

-If you happen to have an error euthenticating this way, or you need to change subscriptions jus run:
+If you happen to have an error euthenticating this way, or you need to change subscriptions just run:

 `az login --tenant {YOUR SUBSCRIPTION ID}`